 In this section the process for preparing samples of two CNC suspensions (100 and 110) that were mineralized to 5 different degrees with calcium carbonate was described.
 The following table 3.13 lists the amounts of CNC suspension and nano-CaP required for this experiment.

-3.4.2.1 Preparation of calcium carbonate nanoclusters.
+3.4.2.1 Preparation of calcium carbonate oligomer .

 The synthesis of the calcium carbonate oligomer (CCO) was carried out according to the group of Tang et al. [82].
 This calcium carbonate oligomer is synthesized by bubbling carbon dioxide into a solution containing calcium.
 First, weigh 0.6 g of calcium chloride dihydrate (CaCl2 x 2H2O) and then dissolve it in 100 mL of ethanol.
 After it is fully dissolved, it is introduced into a neck flask with a stirring bar, and 11.4 mL of triethylamine (TEA) is added.
 They are prepared into a mixed solution and accompanied by continuous stirring at 300 rpm.
 Then, 100 ml min−1 of carbon dioxide was bubbled into the mixed solution through a glass gas tube for 10 min.
 The solution turned milky white.
 The neck flask is sealed with a silicone plug and fixed.
 And the stirring speed of the stirring bar is adjusted to 300 rpm.
 Then the solution was stirred for 24 h until it became semi-transparent.